ElianCordoba/softwareontheroad/src/content/react-hooks.md

   **Remember, every new hook is a derivation of one of those two.**

-  We talk about other react built-in hooks such as `useReducer` and `useRef`.
+  We talk about others react built-in hooks such as `useReducer` and `useRef`.

-  We create our own custom hooks to handle data fetching and we implement our own version of `useReducer` to demostrate the magic behind it.
+  We create our own custom hooks to handle data fetching and we implement our own version of `useReducer` to demonstrate the magic behind it.

   **Keep it cool and continue learning!**